roshantaneja/School_Notes/Chemistry Honours/Unit 4 - Combustion/11-18 - Unit 4 Lesson 6.md

 	1. What represents the atoms?
 		The marbles!
 	2. What represents the bond?
+		The magnetic attraction between the marble and the magnet
 	3. Where is the kinetic energy?
+		The angle of the ruler
-	4. In your set-up, what action or movement represents bonds
+	4. In your set-up, what action or movement represents bonds When the marble and the other part have

 	5. In your set-up, what action or movement represents bonds breaking?
+		Separating the magnet and the marble

 ### INVESTIGATION PART 1